David G | Mar 21, 2020 | 0

 Did you know that Vietnamese tea is considered as a hobby of older people?
 You see, you can’t miss getting some tea as a souvenir from Vietnam back home!

 There are many different types of tea consumed in Vietnam and the most popular are lotus, jasmine, and green tea.
-It’s not surprising that wherever you go in Vietnam, you’ll see people, young and old, enjoying green tea while socializing.
+It’s not surprising that wherever you go to Vietnam, you’ll see people, young and old, enjoying green tea while socializing.

 The best place to buy tea is by far Thai Nguyen province (around 150km north from Hanoi).
 If you don’t go there, try your luck in Lai Cau or Da Lat.